 Library Services will buy multiple copies of an item designated as core reading, according to the number of students registered on the module.

-Library Services will usually not purchase copies of items designated as background reading, but we will facilitate access to background reading material wherever possible.
+Library Services will not usually automatically purchase copies of items designated as background reading, but we will facilitate access to background reading material wherever possible.

 We are responsive to high demand and will purchase further copies of print books if necessary.